-That’s why you owe it to yourself to do everything you can to get the right people on your customer service team; people who will not only delight your customers, but also want to stick around and grow with your company.
+That’s why you owe it to yourself to do everything you can to get the right people on your customer service team; people who will not only delight your customers but also want to stick around and grow with your company.

 Customer service is often seen as a thankless job, filled with stress and angry customers yelling at you.
 While it’s not all bad, it’s certainly not something that anyone can do.
-If you want to find employees who are going to be a great assets to your customer service team, here are some very important traits you should be looking for during the recruiting and interviewing process.
+If you want to find employees who are going to be a great asset to your customer service team, here are some very important traits you should be looking for during the recruiting and interviewing process.

 If you’re not a “people person,” you’re probably not going to be a good customer service representative, no matter how hard you try.
 Customer service is all about talking to people and helping solve their problems.
 You’re also talking to a wide variety of different types of people.
 This means that if you’re not personable enough to talk to and deal with people from all walks of life, you’re not going to have success as a customer service agent.

 If you are not comfortable talking to people, how are they going to be comfortable talking to you?
 It’s not going to happen.
-So, as a manager looking to hire a customer service representative, you need to looks for signs of discomfort and anxiety during the interview process.
+So, as a manager looking to hire a customer service representative, you need to look for signs of discomfort and anxiety during the interview process.

 Of course, even the best candidates are going to show some signs of nervousness, but if the candidate is sweating up a storm and is looking very uncomfortable and nervous while talking to you, there’s a good chance that they aren’t customer service material.